 If you have already identified a gestational carrier, or you plan to find one on your own, the cost of your surrogacy will likely be much lower.
 In fact, American Surrogacy is among the many surrogacy agencies which provide a reduced fee schedule for intended parents who have found their own surrogates.
-Domestic intended parents who pursue an identified surrogacy can expect to pay $11,000 in program fees for our agency, while international intended parents will pay $13,000.
+Please contact us to learn more.

 If you choose not to work with a surrogacy professional after identifying a surrogate, know that there are still some costs you must pay to ensure the safety of all involve in your journey.
 These include screening for both you and your surrogate, separate surrogacy lawyers for each of you, and the pregnancy expenses that your surrogate incurs.
 How much your personal surrogacy journey costs will depend upon the services and professionals that you choose.
 It’s encouraged that you find quality services for your private surrogacy, even if they may cost more — because nothing is more worth it than the addition of a family member.

 4. Can I Work with Surrogate Clinics if I Have the Surrogate Who is Going to Carry My Child?